 Other Commemorations: St. Lucius I, pope & martyr (RM); St. John Joseph of the Cross, priest (RM)

-Historically today is the feast of St. John Joesph of the Cross who was born on the Island of Ischia in Southern Italy.
+St. John Joseph of the Cross is also included in the Roman Martyrology.
+He was born on the Island of Ischia in Southern Italy.
 At the age of sixteen years he entered the Order of St. Francis at Naples, amongst the Friars of the Alcantarine Reform, being the first Italian to join this reform which had been instituted in Spain by St. Peter of Alcantara.
 In 1674 he was sent to found a friary at Afila, in Piedmont; and he assisted with his own hands in the building.
 Much against his will , he was raised to the priesthood.
 In 1702 he was appointed Vicar Provincial of the Alcantarine Reform in Italy.
 He was beatified in 1789, and canonized in 1839.

 St. Lucius I

 St. Lucius, according to the "Liber Pontificalis," was a Roman, the son of Porphyrius.
 When he succeeded St. Comelius, the persecution of Trebonianus Gallus was still raging, and the new Pope was exiled.
 Soon, however, the persecution died away and Lucius was able to return to Rome.
 There is extant a letter from St. Cyprian congratulating the Pope on his return from exile and praising him for his confession of Christ.

 St. Lucius continued the policy of Cornelius in admitting repentant apostates to communion after due penance.
 St. Cyprian praises him for this.